 Localis – The Restaurant

-Reservations can be made on-line only.
 Reservations open for the following month on the first day of the prior month.
+They can only be made on-line.

 I had to join “Tock” in order to make my reservations.
 Seating is limited.
 There is one seating Wednesday and Thursday, and two seatings on Friday and Saturday.
 There is also an option to waitlist.